 Tick’s reporting features are also useful for team leaders.
 You can look at the data for each employee, or toggle your view to see how much time you’ve billed each client.
 Since Tick integrates with Quickbooks and Freshbooks, turning these reports into invoices is fairly painless.

-This app integrates with Basecamp as well.
-Track time within Basecamp projects and instantly see how much time is left in the budget, export Basecamp to-do items as tasks (or import Tick tasks as Basecamp to-dos), and see how much time your workers have logged without leaving your Basecamp discussion.
+This app integrates with Basecamp as well so you can see how much time is left in the budget, export Basecamp to-do items as tasks (or import Tick tasks as Basecamp to-dos), and see how much time your workers have logged.

 Mac Time Tracking App Reviews Summary